jabusir/code-challenge/README.md

 We expect candidates to spend 1-3 hours on this exercise.

-**Please use appropriate data structures to satisfy the time and space complexities inherent to the problem!!!**
+**We want to see you flex your CS muscles!!!
+Use the appropriate data structures to satisfy the time and space complexities inherent to the problem!!!**

 ## Pointers & Callouts